-Under all scenarios, there is a strong growth in primary energy led by renewables and, to a lesser extent, natural gas.
+Under all scenarios, primary energy grows strongly, led by renewables and, to a lesser extent, natural gas and nuclear.
 This growth is underpinned by increasing population, industrialization and prosperity

 growth in primary energy in 2019-2050 in all scenarios